Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Why we are deficient in vitamin D

 Humans evolved in equatorial Africa, where there is constant and regular sun throughout the year.
 With all that sunlight our African ancestors synthesised much higher levels of vitamin D than most humans get today.
-Remember that they were out all day hunting and gathering, and mostly unclothed if it wasn't too cold.
+Remember that they were out all day hunting and gathering, and mostly unclothed as it wasn't too cold.
 About 50,000 years ago a genetic mutation occurred that was responsible for the appearance of white skin in humans.
 White skin, with less melanin, synthesizes vitamin D in sunlight six times faster than dark skin (3, 14, 15).
-These humans were able to successfully migrate to higher latitudes around the world because they could synthesise sufficient vitamin D to survive in the long winters and lower levels of sunlight.
+These white-skinned humans were able to successfully migrate to higher latitudes around the world because they could synthesise sufficient vitamin D to survive in the long winters and lower levels of sunlight.

 One of Vitamin D's characteristics is it behaves rather like the stress hormone cortisol.
 There are a range of pharmaceutical drugs that act somewhat like cortical steroids, such as prednisone, which are often prescribed for chronic muscular and joint pain.
 Do not take these synthetic cortical steroid look-alikes - they have terrible side effects, especially in the long term.
 They also create dependence on them.
 Instead, you can get the same relief, and gain many other healthy advantages, by ensuring vitamin D sufficiency in your body.